Welcome to The Including Children Affected by Migration Programme (ICAM)

 The success of the adapted ICAM programme in China demonstrates that schools using the ICAM programme for their CAM soon realise that the learning of all children benefits from the SEL support that the ICAM programme provides.

 Brain science explains why unhappy, displaced children become poor learners.
 Until they feel settled, confident and secure, Children Affected by Migration cannot benefit fully from teaching in or out of school.
-They become disadvantaged by their circumstances and unable to reach their learning potential.
+They become disadvantaged by their circumstances and unable to reach their learning potential

-So ICAM upholds the rights of all these disadvantaged CAM to high quality education under the European Child Guarantee and the UN Convention on the Rights of the Child
+ICAM upholds the right of Children Affected by Migration to high quality education under the European Child Guarantee and the UN Convention on the Rights of the Child.